 The AR-based technology utilizes your smartphone’s front-facing camera to capture two distances.
 Users can then use those measurements to purchase reading glasses that will best fit their individual needs.

 The app is registered with the FDA as a Class I medical device with 510(k) exemption.
-You will be able to download it from the App Store (iOS only – available for iPhone X and newer) from today (February 17th 2022) for a one time $2.99 download fee.
+You can download it from the App Store (iOS only – available for iPhone X and newer) from today (February 17th 2022) for a one time $2.99 download fee.
 The app can be shared with additional users at no extra cost.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!